What is asthma?

 Medicines for asthma

-The National Heart, Lung, and Blood Institute recommends providers regularly assess and adjust medicines as needed.
+Your healthcare provider should regularly assess and adjust your medicines as needed.

 Long-term control medicines

-Anti-IgE (omalizumab).
+- Anti-IgE (omalizumab).
 This medicine reduces allergic reactions.
-It is given twice monthly by injection.
+It is given once or twice monthly by injection, usually

 Quick-relief medicines may include: